solidjs/solid-docs-legacy/langs/en/tutorials/flow_index/lesson.md

 When the array updates, the `<For>` component uses referential equality to compare elements to the last state of the array.
 But this isn't always desired.

 In JavaScript, primitives (like strings and numbers) are always compared by value.
 When using `<For>` with primitive values or arrays of arrays, we could cause a lot of unnecessary rendering.
-If we used `<For>` to map a list of strings to an `<input>` field that could edit it, every change to that value would cause the `<input>` to be recreated.
+If we used `<For>` to map a list of strings to `<input>` field that could edit each, every change to that value would cause the `<input>` to be recreated.

 The `<Index>` component is provided for these cases.
 As a rule of thumb, when working with primitives use `<Index>`.